A local to global argument on low dimensional manifolds: Resolving classifying spaces by embedded submanifolds

 \section{Resolving classifying spaces by embedded submanifolds}

 Let us first sketch the idea for \Cref{Main}.
-Let $M$ be a smooth manifold and let $\tH_0(M)$ denote the group of the identity component of the topological group $\tH(M)$.
-Note that the group of connected components $\pi_0(\tH(M))$ is a discrete group and sits in a short exact sequence
+Let $M$ be a smooth oriented closed manifold and let $\tH_0(M)$ denote the identity component of the topological group $\tH(M)$.
+Since the group $\tH(M)$ is locally path connected and in fact it is locally contractible (see \cite{MR0259925}), the group of connected components $\pi_0(\tH(M))$ is a discrete group and sits in a short exact sequence

-An easy spectral sequence argument reduces \Cref{Main} to proving that the map induces a homology isomorphism.
+Using the Serre spectral sequence, one could reduce \Cref{Main} to proving that the map induces a homology isomorphism.
 To prove this version, we want to inductively reduce \Cref{Main} to the case of a simpler manifold.
 Such simpler manifolds are obtained from $M$ by cutting along its submanifolds.

 Let $\phi$ be an embedding of a manifold into $M$.
-To cut along this embedding, we construct a semisimplicial space $A_{\bullet}(M,\phi)$ on which the topological group $\tH_0(M)$ acts (see \cite{ebert2017semi} or \cite[Section 2]{randal2009resolutions} for definitions of (augmented) semisimplicial objects and their fat realizations).
-Similarly we construct a semisimplicial set $A^{\delta}_{\bullet}(M,\phi)$ from the underlying semisimplicial set of the semisimplicial space $A_{\bullet}(M,\phi)$ on which the group $\tdH_0(M)$ acts.
-These semisimplicial spaces are constructed so that their fat realizations are weakly contractible.
-Therefore we obtain semisimplicial resolutions \footnote{For a topological group $G$ acting on a topological space $X$, the homotopy quotient is denoted by $X\hcoker G$ and is given by $X\times_G \mathrm{E}G$ where $\mathrm{E}G$ is a contractible space on which $G$ acts freely.}
+To cut along this embedding, we construct a semisimplicial space $A_{\bullet}(M,\phi)$ on which the topological group $\tH_0(M)$ acts (see \cite{ebert2017semi} or \cite[Section 2]{randal2009resolutions} for definitions of (augmented) semisimplicial objects and their realizations\footnote{We shall use the same notation for the realizations of semisimplicial spaces and simplicial spaces in this paper.}).
+Similarly we construct a semisimplicial set $A^{\delta}_{\bullet}(M,\phi)$ as the underlying semisimplicial set of the semisimplicial space $A_{\bullet}(M,\phi)$ on which the group $\tdH_0(M)$ acts.
+These semisimplicial spaces are constructed so that their realizations are weakly contractible.
+Therefore, we obtain semisimplicial resolutions \footnote{For a topological group $G$ acting on a topological space $X$, the homotopy quotient is denoted by $X\hcoker G$ and is given by $X\times_G \mathrm{E}G$ where $\mathrm{E}G$ is a contractible space on which $G$ acts freely.}